 Katrina graduated in 2012 from the University of North Dakota with a double major in French and international studies with a focus on human rights issues and a double minor in biology and chemistry.
 She spent a semester studying abroad in France, then taught English in France and Spain after graduation.
 She then worked for a year in a small law firm before beginning law school.
 During her 1L summer, she worked at the U.S. Attorney’s Office for the Eastern District of Michigan in Detroit.
-She will be spending her 2L summer as an associate at White & Case in New York.
+She spent her 2L summer as an associate at White & Case in New York.
 She is an ice cream aficionado, and faux connoisseur of reasonably priced wine.

 Ignacio is a third-year law student at the University of Michigan Law School, where he serves as notes editor of the Michigan Journal of International Law.
 He is a member of the Michigan Law Latino Law Students Association, the Phi Delta Phi International Legal Fraternity, and a student member of the American Bar Association.